Boris Nemtsov

-Boris Yefimovich Nemtsov (Бори́с Ефи́мович Немцо́в, /ru/; 9 October 1959 – 27 February 2015) was a Russian physicist, liberal politician, opposition leader and outspoken critic of Vladimir Putin.
+Boris Yefimovich Nemtsov (Борис Ефимович Немцов /ru/; 9 October 1959 – 27 February 2015) was a Russian physicist, liberal statesman and politician, opposition leader and outspoken critic of Vladimir Putin.
 Early in his political career, he was involved in the introduction of reforms into the Russian post-Soviet economy.
 In the 1990s under President Boris Yeltsin, he was the first governor of the Nizhny Novgorod Oblast (1991–1997).
 Later he worked in the government of Russia as Minister of Fuel and Energy (1997), Vice Premier of Russia and Security Council member from 1997 to 1998.
 In 1998, he founded the Young Russia movement.
 In 1998, he co-founded the coalition group Right Cause and in 1999, he co-formed Union of Right Forces, an electoral bloc and subsequently a political party.
 Nemtsov was also a member of the Congress of People's Deputies (1990), Federation Council (1993–97) and State Duma (1999–2003).

-From 2000 until his death, he was an outspoken critic of Vladimir Putin.
+He was an outspoken critic of Vladimir Putin from 2000 until his assassination in 2015.
 He criticized Putin's government as an increasingly authoritarian, undemocratic regime, highlighting widespread embezzlement and profiteering ahead of the Sochi Olympics, and Russian political interference and military involvement in Ukraine.
 After 2008, Nemtsov published in-depth reports detailing the corruption under Putin, which he connected directly with the President.
 As part of the same political struggle, Nemtsov was an active organizer of and participant in Dissenters' Marches, Strategy-31 civil actions and rallies "For Fair Elections".

-Nemtsov was assassinated on 27 February 2015, on a bridge near the Kremlin in Moscow, with four shots fired from the back.
+He was assassinated on 27 February 2015, on a bridge near the Kremlin in Moscow, with four shots fired from the back.
 At the time of his assassination, he was in Moscow helping to organize a rally against the Russian military intervention in Ukraine and the Russian financial crisis.
 At the same time, he was working on a report demonstrating that Russian troops were fighting alongside pro-Russian rebels in eastern Ukraine, which the Kremlin had been denying, and was unpopular externally but also in Russia.
 In the weeks before his death, he expressed fear that Putin would have him killed.
 In late June 2017, five Chechnya-born men were found guilty by a jury in a Moscow court for agreeing to kill Nemtsov in exchange for 15 million rubles (US$253,000); neither the identity nor whereabouts of the person who hired them is officially known.